EARN25

 Another Wave of Economic Data Ahead

-The end of September packs a data-heavy punch, with both the S&P flash U.S. services purchasing managers' index (PMI) and manufacturing PMI slated for release, as well as the personal consumption expenditures (PCE) price index.
-While the earnings schedule is quieter, reports will come from AutoZone (AZO), CarMax (KMX), COST, KB Home (KBH), and MU.
+The end of September packs a data-heavy punch, with both the S&P flash U.S. services purchasing managers' index (PMI) and the manufacturing PMI slated for release, as well as the personal consumption expenditures (PCE) price index.
+While the earnings docket is quieter, reports will come from AutoZone (AZO), CarMax (KMX), COST, KB Home (KBH), and MU.
 Going into the action, take a look at six-month returns leading into Election Day, and revisit why this week required patience from options bulls.